devopsacademyau/academy/classes/04class/iac/README.md

 The benefits of IaC are normally around three pillars:

 #### Cost
 Repeatable tasks that are transformed into code can reduce costs.
-Instead of spending 2 hours creating an environment manually that needs to be created weekly, though code, that environment can take less than 5 minutes.
+Instead of spending 2 hours creating an environment manually that needs to be created weekly, though code, that environment creation can take less than 5 minutes.

-With that, you're not only reducing the cost to deliver that environment, but the engineer is providing it will be able to focus on more critical things for the company.
+With that, you're not only reducing the cost to deliver that environment, but the engineers will be able to focus on more critical things for the company.

 #### Speed
 IaC will make the resources available faster, enabling developers to start working sooner.
 Especially for environments with several changes or with fast innovation pace, where new environments need to be created frequently, IaC can enable this fast pace.